tpwxpk120/5001finalproject/README.md

 #### 3. Setting up your discord bot and Token          (Go youtube to see it)

 ## Warning!!!
-### This bot will use your computer as the sever，so If too many people use it or if someone uses it to play super-long videos the computer may download huge amounts of audio.
+### This bot will use your computer as the sever，so if too many people use this bot or if someone uses it to play super-long videos, the computer may download huge amounts of audio.
 (The ability to limit audio size has not been added yet)
 ### Don't tell others about your Token

 ## Usage